Florence County, SC

 Web Stings

-Child neglect is among the many problems associated with the local prostitution market.
-For example, in June, 2016, police arrested for solicitation of prostitution was also charged with child neglect after she brought an infant to the motel to meet who she thought was a paying customer.
+Child neglect is also among the many problems associated with the local prostitution market.
+For example, in June 2016, a woman police arrested for solicitation of prostitution was also charged with child neglect after she brought an infant to the motel to meet who she thought was a sex buyer.
 Officers arrested the 20-year-old woman after an undercover officer responded to her online ad soliciting sexual services.
 Officers met her at a Florence motel and subsequently arrested her on the solicitation charge.
 During her arrest, she mentioned a baby who was still in the room.
 When officers returned to the motel room, they found the infant on the bed.
 The woman was charged with solicitation of prostitution and unlawful neglect of a child.
 She was booked into the Florence County Detention Center and two days later was released on $3,500 bond.

 Key Partners